 Top 10 Considerations for Leading Across Generations

 10. Collaboration.
 Acknowledging differences creates appreciation and diffuses any underlying tensions.
 As generations come together, differing ways of working naturally arise.
 Traditionalists value order and discipline while remaining generations have progressively less patience for command and control.
-Through declaring differences and aligning a collaborative approach, each generation’s way of working is heard, acknowledged, aligned and integrated.
+Through declaring differences and aligning a cooperative approach, each generation’s way of working is heard, acknowledged, aligned and integrated.

 9. Alignment.
 Early alignment on the language and the meaning of organizational values clarifies any inherent generational differences.
 Collaboration is highlighted as an example.
 For Traditionalists and early Baby Boomers who lived through World Wars, collaboration is akin to complying with the enemy.
 Yet, Late Boomers, GenX-Z’ers witnessed collaboration as a means to global advances in technology, business and science.
 With alignment on meaning, teams more readily embrace and embody organizational values.